OxL3on/CYBERSECURITY/Jr Penetration Tester/keywords.md

 | Z-Wave | A wireless protocol for home automation that uses a standardised frequency band and the S2 security framework for encrypted device communication. |
 | LoRaWAN | Long Range Wide Area Network.
 A low-power wireless technology designed for transmitting small amounts of data over distances of several kilometres in IoT deployments. |
 | Infrared | A wireless communication method that uses light signals for short-range, line-of-sight data transmission between a transmitter and receiver, commonly used in remote controls. |

+# MetaSploit

+## MetaSploit: Scanning and Exploitation
+Scanning with MetaSploit, The Metasploit Database, Vulnerability Scanning